D\'{e}vissage for Waldhausen K-theory: The category of -filtered objects in

 \begin{proposition} Let $\C$ be a Waldhausen category.
 Then $\s_{\infty} \C$ endowed with the subcategories of cofibrations and weak equivalences from the Waldhausen categories $\s_n \C$, for $n \geq 1$, is a Waldhausen category.
 Moreover, if $\C$ is good, then so is $\s_{\infty} \C$. \end{proposition}

 Let $\A = (\A_i)_{i \geq 1}$ be an (ordered) collection of Waldhausen subcategories of $\C$.
 We emphasize here that repetitions among the $\A_i$'s are allowed.
 In particular, the case where $\A_i = \A$ for a single Waldhausen subcategory $\A \subset \C$ will be an important example.
-We consider the subcategory $\s_n \C_{\A}$ of $\s_n \C$ whose objects are those objects of $\s_n \C$